Cycling '74

-Cycling '74 (also known as "C74" and stylized as '74) is an American software development company founded in 1997 by David Zicarelli, headquartered in San Francisco, California and owned by Ableton.
+Cycling '74 (also known as "C74" and stylized as '74) is an American software development company founded in 1997 by David Zicarelli.
+It is headquartered in San Francisco, California and is owned by Ableton.
 The company employs the digital signal processing software tool Max.

 History

 Cycling '74 (C74) was founded in 1997 by David Zicarelli to serve as the distributor for his various collections of software.
 The company's name comes relates to its original web design; Zicarelli used images from a 1974 bicycling catalog (see an early archive of the website).

 C74 began producing the MSP extension to Opcode Systems's 1990 program "Max" in the mid 1990s, and in 1998 started distributing the products together.
 As of 2008 there is no longer a version of Max without audio processing.

 In June 2017, Ableton announced they had acquired Cycling '74.

 Products

 Max

 C74 is the distributor and developer of the Max/MSP digital signal processing environment.
 The company has published the program since 1999, and in 2008 released Max 5, a major overhaul.
 A Sound on Sound article (August 2008) covered its new software GUI.
 The new interface was designed using Juce.
 Aside from re-designed graphics, the development of the new system concentrated on the original code base, and provided integrated documentation and debugging.
 With the release of Max 5, MSP and Jitter were included in the package.